NoelFB/foster-ts/api.md

  - **constructor**():`void`
  - **created**():`void`

-	Called the first time the entity is created (after constructor)
+	Called the first time the entity is added to a scene (after constructor, before added)

  - **added**():`void`

-	Called when the entity is added to a Scene
+	Called immediately whenever the entity is added to a Scene (after created, before started)

+ - **started**():`void`

+	Called before the first update of the Entity (after added)

  - **removed**():`void`

-	Called when the entity is removed from a Scene
+	Called immediately whenever the entity is removed from a Scene

  - **recycled**():`void`

-	Called when the entity is recycled in a Scene
+	Called immediately whenever the entity is recycled in a Scene

- - **destroy**():`void`
+ - **destroyed**():`void`

-	Called when an entity is perminantely destroyed
+	Called when an entity is permanently destroyed

  - **update**():`void`